TERREMEMBER/znbase/docs/content/latest/architecture/core-functions/_index.md

 title: Core functions
 headerTitle: Core functions
 linkTitle: Core functions
-description: Learn about the internals of YugabyteDB in the context of the core database functions.
+description: Learn about the internals of ZNbaseDB in the context of the core database functions.
 image: /images/section_icons/architecture/core_functions.png
-headcontent: Learn about the internals of YugabyteDB in the context of the core database functions.
+headcontent: Learn about the internals of ZNbaseDB in the context of the core database functions.
 aliases:
   - /architecture/core-functions/
 menu: